 In 1997, the College Senate Curriculum Committee established a Web site to facilitate communication about curricular matters.
 In 1999, a separate Web site for the full Senate was established.
 In 2001, the approved minutes of the College Senate began to be posted on the Web site regularly.
 Maintenance of the College Senate and of the College Senate electronic elections (introduced in spring 2000, and formally approved as an option in fall 2000) has been informal, based on interest/talent of senators and members of standing committees of the Senate.
 In 2007, the College Senate Web Site was redesigned.
 The site maintenance is the responsibility of the College Senate Office and corrections/additions for the site should be directed to the Assistant of the College Senate.
-The new College Senate Website launched in 2015.
+The revamped College Senate Website was relaunched in 2015.

 As the key consultive directorate on campus, the College Senate is guided by a strictly adhered to set of standing rules and derives its authority from theCollege By-Laws.
 Simply stated, the College Senate is designed to provide organizational structure for issues concerning the college and act as a forum, agent, and advocate for faculty, staff, and students.

 The College Senate is the principle deliberative and advisory body of the college, established in the by-laws of the college as " ... the official agency through which the faculty and students engage in the governance of the college."
 It is from the College By-Laws that the Senate derives its authority.
 The Senate itself has a set of standing rules to govern the conduct of operations.